List of Terminator: The Sarah Connor Chronicles characters: Felicia Burnett, MD

 Dr. Felicia Burnett (introduced in "The Good Wound"), portrayed by Laura Regan, treats Sarah Connor's gun wound.
-She is revealed to have a past with the sheriff who's investigating Sarah Connor's shoot-out in the Kaliba warehouse.
+She is revealed to have a past with the sheriff who is investigating Sarah's shoot-out in the Kaliba warehouse.
 Felicia assumes that Sarah is being abused and shot by her boyfriend/husband and relates with her.
 Due to this empathy, Sarah confides her family secrets such as John and Kyle Reese's relations.
 After a failed attempt to remove the bullet from Sarah's thigh, they sneak into a hospital morgue where Felicia successfully removes it.
 After the operation, Derek Reese enters the room, and thinking him to be Sarah's abusive boyfriend, Felicia pulls a gun on Derek.
 During the stand-off, Felicia's own abusive husband steps in and coarsely orders Felicia to stand down.
 Overwhelmed, Felicia shoots and kills him and watches as Sarah and Derek leave.